-- 2. each b_i makes his bid x_i , - 3. a collects the bids and reveals them once they have all been collected; - 4. the bidder who bid less gets the chore; - 5. the other bidders compensate him for this (see section 7) and the auctioneer gives him the total fee he received from the bidders of the set $\mathscr{B} \setminus \hat{\mathscr{B}}$ (those who gave up the auction).
+- 3. a collects the bids and reveals them once they have all been collected; - 4. the bidder who bid less gets the chore; - 5. the other bidders compensate him for this (see section 7) and the auctioneer gives him the total fee he received from the bidders of the set $\mathscr{B} \setminus \hat{\mathscr{B}}$ (those who gave up the auction).

-The algorithm is simple and linear, at least in this case, is supposed to end with only one losing bidder and differs from what we have seen in section 2 since:
+The algorithm is simple and linear, at least in this case, and is supposed to end with only one losing bidder.
+Obviously there are many points to clarify, first of all the issue of compensations.

+We note how this algorithm differs from what we have seen in section 2 since:

-- 1. the auctioneer has no revenue and no loss but only gets the chore allocated (a benefit, from his point of view, whose value does not influence in any way the auction since it is not known by the bidders); - 2. the bidders are in competition among themselves in order to no get the chore; - 3. one of the bidders loses the auction and gets the chore but is compensated by the all the other participants for his loss.
+- 1. the auctioneer has no revenue and no loss but only gets the chore allocated (a benefit, from his point of view, whose value does not influence in any way the auction since it is not known by the bidders); - 2. the bidders are in competition among themselves in order to no get the chore; - 3. one of the bidders loses the auction and gets the chore but - 4. is compensated by the all the other participants for his loss.